Campaign ROI analysis: how to prove your marketing efforts

 One of the fastest ways to distort your ROI analysis is by counting the wrong contacts.

-If your campaign criteria for lead qualification aren’t crystal clear, and your process for processing those leads isn’t standardized, things get messy fast.
+If your campaign criteria are not crystal clear, things get messy fast.

-“It doesn’t really do you any favors to try and inflate the ROI numbers as much as possible.
-The only thing that really matters is how much revenue came back from this one specific initiative.” - Tate
+The only thing that really matters is how much revenue came back from this one specific initiative.

-The fix is simple but non-negotiable: decide in advance exactly which contacts should be counted for the campaign, and enforce that filter at every stage.
+The fix is simple: decide in advance exactly which contacts should be counted and enforce that filter at every stage.

 Knowing when to kill a campaign